 Modern Yiddish literature developed as intellectuals began to write novels and, eventually, plays for reading.
 Yiddish performers, called Broder singers–probably because the earliest of these singers started their careers in the Ukrainian city of Brod–performed their own songs and dramatic poems as café entertainment.
 An explosion of creativity overtook the Eastern European Jewish community.

-In 1876, Avram Goldfadn wrote the first professionally performed secular Yiddish plays.
-After Goldfadn’s debut at the Green Tree Café in Iasi, Romania, he wrote many operettas, including The Fanatic (or, The Two Kuni-Lemls); Shmendrik; Koldunye (or, The Witch); Shulamis (or, The Daughter of Jerusalem); and Bar Kochba (or, The Last Days of Jerusalem).
+In 1876, Avram Goldfaden wrote the first professionally performed secular Yiddish plays.
+After Goldfaden’s debut at the Green Tree Café in Iasi, Romania, he wrote many operettas, including The Fanatic (or, The Two Kuni-Lemls); Shmendrik; Koldunye (or, The Witch); Shulamis (or, The Daughter of Jerusalem); and Bar Kochba (or, The Last Days of Jerusalem).
 He also wrote their scores, creating such tunes as “Raisins and Almonds,” which entered popular culture.